Branded QR Code Generator

 Generic

 Black-and-white, no logo, no frame, no design treatment.
 Encodes data perfectly but looks like a technical artifact.
-Lower scan rates because users don't know what's on the other side and don't recognize the source.
+Nothing tells the reader what's on the other side or who put it there.

 • Encodes data